huangyisan/wechat_notification_resource/README.md

 ### `in`: Not support
 ### `out`: Sends a message to WeChat.

-Send a message to Wechat, with the configured parameters.
+Send a message to WeChat group, with the configured parameters.

 #### Parameters

 You must specify one or more of the following:

-- `url`:  WeChat webhook url
-- `secret`: Your access_token
+- `secret`: Required.
+The WeChart Group robot's access token.
-- `msgtype`: Message type
+- `msgtype`: Required.
+Message type, current only support markdown.
-- `level`:  Alert level
+- `level`:  Required.
+Message level (success, failed, abort, error).
-- `content`: Content info
+- `content`: Required.
+Static text of the message to send.

+Optional:

+- `url`: Optional.
+Override webhook url send message to.

 Pipeline Example
 ----------------